Mitzura Arghezi: Artistic and editorial fame

 Mitzura divorced Anghelescu around 1960, but he remained close to the family.
 During the early 1960s, she was spending some of her time in Geneva, where Arghezi Sr was undergoing treatment for what he termed "sclerosis" and "loss of vision".
 She also began contributing to Scrieri, the definitive corpus of Arghezi Sr's works.
 Its seventh volume, appearing in 1965, featured the Book of Toys, again illustrated with her drawings.
 Around 1964, Mitzura and Baruțu (who was by then a physical education teacher in Bucharest) had monopolized editorial work on their father's newer poetry.
 Their effort was criticized by Pandrea, who argued that they exercised poor judgment, allowing "idiocies" to seep into definitive volumes.
 The two siblings looked after Arghezi Sr from 1966, when he became a distraught widower.
-Shortly after his death in 1967, Mitzura was made custodian of his papers, including his unpublished literary works.
-In 1970, she created controversy by refusing to authorize a critical edition, which had been proposed to her by researcher G. Pienescu.
-In a 2004 article, Pienescu further accused "Domnica Theodorescu, the writer's biological successor", of having borrowed his documentary collection under false pretense, of never returning it, and of then fraudulently using it for her own Arghezi editions.
+Arghezi's contribution in the literary field went in parallel with her film and theater career.
+Also in 1966, she appeared as a provincial wife in the interwar-themed satire Calea Victoriei, and, as critic D. I. Suchianu argued, proved "excellent" for the part; she also reunited with Saizescu, with a role in his new project, La porțile pamîntului.
+Still employed by the National Theater, that same year she was noted for her performance as a nomadic Romani in Andrei Corteanu's Copiii pămîntului.
+In 1967, she appeared in Moni Ghelerter's production of Siringa—written by her father during his Antonescu-era internment, it had its inspiration in the author's real-life illnesses and his disdain for the medical profession.